-Worrying is on the rise.
+Worrying is on the rise and that was even before the COVID-19 pandemic.
 If you look at the graph you'll see how much more Americans are worrying today versus ten years ago, a rise of over 150%!
 "Over the past eight years Google searches of the word 'anxiety' have more than doubled," noted researcher, Seth Stephens-Davidowitz in his New York Times opinion piece on anxiety in America.
 Statistics indicate that worry is officially the most common mental condition in the United States.

 Worrying is connected to stress.
 Noticing that our thoughts are primarily about problems is one of the best signs that we are not managing our stress well.
 The good news is that we can intervene and learn tools for stress management.
 First we have to understand why the brain creates stress, it is part of our body's defensive structure, and how it switches from bringing us benefit to becoming a major contributor to being unhealthy and unhappy.

 Stress is our body’s bio-physiological reaction to stressors.
 Stressors are information that are registered as threat or danger to our immediate well-being and survival.
 The brain communicates to the body's different systems to make changes through hormones, muscle tone, breathing, the digestive system, to be in alignment with the perceived danger and how the body may need to react to stay safe.
 This information may be from ourselves or our environments, which can range from simple daily challenges to serious life-threatening events, but the key is that the body responds to as in the category of "threat/danger," which it may or may not actually be.
 Often the body going into a stress response is based on perception, or rather mis-perception, rather than what is actually happening.
 For example, being told by our boss that we didn't do our best work on a project (low threat) is different from being fired and never again finding work (high life threat), but unfortunately our bodies will often produce stress hormones in amount and longevity that reflect the latter rather than the former event.